Run the kids here

 This eight-km trail opened last summer and is part of the Trans Canada Trail.
 The paved path connects Lacombe and Blackfalds and winds through quiet rural countryside.
 You’ll walk over a boardwalk, rest at a gazebo and pass a 106-year-old research station – one of Canada’s oldest.

 Local grade five kids wrote some of the interpretive signs along the trail about plants, animals and the area’s long agricultural history.
-Check this trail map (pdf) from the Central Alberta Regional Trails Society.

 Explore Lacombe County